Facts for the media

 Who is affected?

-There are 850,000 people with dementia in the UK, with numbers set to rise to over 1 million by 2025.
-This will soar to 2 million by 2051.
+There are currently around 850,000 people with dementia in the UK.
+This is projected to rise to 1.6 million by 2040.

 225,000 will develop dementia this year, that’s one every three minutes.